Purdue Engineering Professor Commutes to UW Health for Treatment of Aggressive Brain Tumor

 "Dr. Dempsey didn't mince words," says Dan.
 "He said, 'If anyone in my family had a tumor like this, I would send them to one person to remove it.' " That individual was his colleague, UW Health neurosurgeon Mustafa K. Baskaya, MD.

 "Dr. Dempsey said that Dr. Baskaya is one of the leading neurosurgeons for this kind of tumor," says Dan.
 "Rene and I decided immediately to come to Madison."

-Just two weeks after learning of his startling diagnosis – technically known as glioblastoma multiforme or grade IV astrocytoma – Dan was taken to the operating room at UW Health’s University Hospital.
+Just two weeks after learning of his startling diagnosis – a glioblastoma multiforme or grade IV astrocytoma – Dan was taken to the operating room at UW Health's University Hospital.

 That day, July 19, 2019, Dr. Baskaya spent more than six hours resecting every bit of Dan's tumor that was visible on his MRI.
 Working with advanced patient safety technologies such as intraoperative MRI, high-tech surgical microscopes with special dyes, subcortical stimulator and motor-evoked potential recording, Dr. Baskaya was able to achieve gross total removal of the tumor without damaging parts of the brain that control Dan's motor skills.

 "Dan had a very good result with the surgery," says Dr. Baskaya.
 "At the same time, this is a deadly brain cancer that often comes back.
 Dan's only chance at longer survival – and the best possible quality of life – is to have someone with extensive experience remove the tumor gross totally, which is what we did without compromising motor function."